accsyn/accsyn-python-api/doc/file.rst

 * ``directories_only``: Return only directories in listing, True or False.
 Default is False.
 * ``files_only``: Return only files in listing, True or False.
 Default is False.
 Note: Providing recursive=True won't have any affect.
 * ``getsize``: Calculate and return size of directories.
+* ``include``: Filter expression (string or list) dictating what to include in result: "word" - exact match, "*word" - ends with word, "word*" - starts with word, "*word*" - contains word, "start*end" - starts & ends with word and "re('...')" - regular expression.
+Has precedence over *exclude*.
+* ``exclude``:Filter expression (string or list) dictating what to exclude from result: "word" - exact match, "*word" - ends with word, "word*" - starts with word, "*word*" - contains word, "start*end" - starts & ends with word and "re('...')" - regular expression.